-Comparing Facebook Live and Altar Live for Churches
+Comparing Facebook Live and Altar Live

 Most churches have a Facebook page.
 Facebook offers lots of benefits!
 It’s a public platform that you can moderate.
 You can broadcast live, post announcements and share videos and posts far and wide.
 With so many people on Facebook, people can easily join your page and live stream.

 For all the great benefits of Facebook, almost every church that uses Facebook Live still has to use other platforms to actually see each other: